Tom de Glanville: Club

-International career
+International

-In the summer of 2017 De Glanville was a member of the England under-18 team that toured South Africa and the following year he scored two tries against Wales under-18 at Sardis Road.
+In the summer of 2017, De Glanville was a member of the England under-18 team that toured South Africa and the following year, he scored two tries against Wales under-18 at Sardis Road.
 He scored a try for England under-20 against Scotland in the final round of the 2019 Six Nations Under 20s Championship.
-Later that year he was a member of the squad that finished fifth at the 2019 World Rugby Under 20 Championship and scored a try during the pool stage against Australia.
+Later that year, he was a member of the squad that finished fifth at the 2019 World Rugby Under 20 Championship and scored a try during the pool stage against Australia.

-In October 2020 he was called up to a senior England training squad by head coach Eddie Jones.
+In October 2020, he was called up to a senior England training squad by head coach Eddie Jones.

-Playing style
+Playing positions and style

 De Glanville has played in several positions in the backs.
 The Bath coach Todd Blackadder once said that de Glanville would play well at fly-half.
 However de Glanville often plays as a centre, following in his father's footsteps and having played there through several England age groups.
-He has also played at full-back for Bath United in the Premiership "A" League.
+He has also played at full-back for Bath United in the Premiership "A" League, and the Premiership.

+De Glanville has expressed hope that his relatively low body weight may increase somewhat with age.

+Disciplinary record

+De Glanville was one of 13 players who breached COVID-19 virus safety protocols by leaving their hotel without permission before a Barbarians game in 2020.